Bert0324/bonsole/README.md

 Browsers' console is so powerful and easy to debug compared to node command line.
 It can also work for Linux, to open on PC in the same LAN.

-Besides, it can asynchonizely console.log data from Node.JS in browser base on Socket.IO.
+Besides, it can Synchonizely console.log data from Node.JS in browser base on Socket.IO.

 So quickly use bonsole to see console.log results in browser!